dmitrymokienko/dmitrymokienko/README.md

 <h1>About me</h1>
-Frontend developer with solid knowledge and experience with front-end technologies (more than 4 years), also I'm understanding how back-end works (additionally used NodeJS and C# on courses and university).
+Frontend developer with solid knowledge and experience with front-end technologies (more than 4 years), also I'm understanding how back-end works, additionally used NodeJS (project and external courses) and C# (university).
-Worked in banking and tax project spheres.
+Worked in fin-tech projects.
 I have good communication skills, mentoring experience and always ready to learn and use new things.

 <h1>🛠️ Technical Stack</h1>